amusecode/TRES/developer/README_developer.md

 ```
 option 0, 5-6 are advised for stellar systems, options 1-4 for planetary systems.

+8) To include tertiary tides, you can set
+    secular_code.parameters.include_tertiary_tidal_terms_circ and
+    secular_code.parameters.include_tertiary_tidal_terms in setup_secular_code.
+    The prior is for circular systems and is based on Gao et al. 2020, MNRAS, 491, 264G, the general latter option is based on Gao et al. in prep.

-8) When you do a production run, you may want to run several simulations at the same time.
+9) When you do a production run, you may want to run several simulations at the same time.
 The output files can be given unique names with the -f parameter, and you can change the starting triple ID number with the -N parameter, such that every triple in the full simulation will have a unique ID.
 To reduce this data, there are two options.
 Option 1:run the rdc_TRES.py script multiple times.
 You will, however, get an amuse message for every file reminding you of the proper references.
 If you pipe the output to a text file, this message is included as well.
 You can remove them using sed.
 For example:

 ```